spy-js/spy-js/README.md

 You should be able to run a **website you'd like to trace in any browser/platform/device that supports JavaScript**; you should be able to run **spy-js UI in all modern desktop browsers on any platform**.

 ## License
 Documentation and code samples in this repository are [licensed under MIT](https://github.com/spy-js/spy-js/blob/master/LICENSE).

-spy-js tool itself isn’t open source, but I intend to keep it free while I collect beta feedback.
-Please refer to the tool EULA and [this article](http://spy-js.com/why.html) for more details.
+Spy-js tool itself isn’t open source.

 ## Installation

 To use WebStorm integration of spy-js: install latest WebStorm version.
+Please note that the WebStorm version is stable, production ready and constantly improving, while the web UI version is more like a preview and not maintained at the moment.

 To use web UI version: install node.js v0.10.24 or newer from [nodejs website](http://nodejs.org), download latest version from [spy-js website](http://spy-js.com) and extract it from downloaded archive.